tytydraco/yessleep/out/The_Shadows_Over_Lily.md

 His shuddering body flung off the hall way wall and he crawled at me on the floor with a blinding speed, his head barely hanging on with the gunshot wound slowly tearing more as he moved about.
 His hands made a wet and fleshy slapping noise as he closed the distance, his bloody hand prints leaving a trail behind him.

-He leapt from the cloor and slammed me down with a booming thud, his eyes  prying open wider than his flesh would allow.
+He leapt from the floor and slammed me down with a booming thud, his eyes  prying open wider than his flesh would allow.
 The skin and eyelids around them stretched until his eyes were practically bulging out of his half revealed skull.

 He screeched with pain as I plunged the blade into his chest, the blade crunching against his ribs and tearing open his skin and muscles.
 Some blood poured out, and instead of being warm and thick, it was the disgusting greenish-red sludge that slowly trickled down my arms as I kept stabbing him.